kube-logging/kube-logging.github.io/docs/operation/alerting/index.md

 - Logging operator 3.14.0 or newer installed on the cluster.
 - Prometheus operator installed on the cluster.
 For details, see {{% xref "logging-operator-monitoring.md" %}}.
+- {{< include-headless "syslog-ng-minimum-version.md" "one-eye/logging-operator" >}}

 ## Enable the default alerting rules {#enable-default-alerts}

 Logging operator comes with a number of default alerting rules that help you monitor your logging environment and ensure that it's working properly.
 To enable the default rules, complete the following steps.

 1. Verify that your cluster meets the [Prerequisites](#prerequisites).
 1. Enable the alerting rules in your **logging** CR.
-You can enable alerting separately for Fluentd and Fluent Bit.
+You can enable alerting separately for Fluentd, syslog-ng, and Fluent Bit.
 For example:

     ```yaml
     apiVersion: logging.banzaicloud.io/v1beta1